Part A: Course Overview

 Pre-requisite Courses and Assumed Knowledge and Capabilities

-You must have completed the EEET1316: Electrical Engineering 1 or equivalent courses and should have the proficiency in DC and AC circuit theory, basic computer competencies (run programs, use mouse, use PC), and basic power laboratory competencies (use electrical measuring equipment, safely wire electrical circuits, electrical test and measurement skills).
+You should have the proficiency in DC and AC circuit theory, basic computer competencies (run programs, use mouse, use PC), and basic power laboratory competencies (use electrical measuring equipment, safely wire electrical circuits, electrical test and measurement skills).

 Course Description